trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

     hive.hdfs.authentication.type=KERBEROS
     hive.hdfs.impersonation.enabled=true
-    hive.hdfs.presto.principal=presto@EXAMPLE.COM
+    hive.hdfs.presto.principal=trino@EXAMPLE.COM
-    hive.hdfs.presto.keytab=/etc/presto/hdfs.keytab
+    hive.hdfs.presto.keytab=/etc/trino/hdfs.keytab

-When using ``KERBEROS`` authentication with impersonation, Presto impersonates the user who is running the query when accessing HDFS.
-The principal specified by the ``hive.hdfs.presto.principal`` property must be allowed to impersonate the current Presto user, as discussed in the section :ref:`configuring-hadoop-impersonation`.
-Presto authenticates ``hive.hdfs.presto.principal`` using the keytab specified by ``hive.hdfs.presto.keytab``.
+When using ``KERBEROS`` authentication with impersonation, Trino impersonates the user who is running the query when accessing HDFS.
+The principal specified by the ``hive.hdfs.presto.principal`` property must be allowed to impersonate the current Trino user, as discussed in the section :ref:`configuring-hadoop-impersonation`.
+Trino authenticates ``hive.hdfs.presto.principal`` using the keytab specified by ``hive.hdfs.presto.keytab``.

-Keytab files must be distributed to every node in the cluster that runs Presto.
+Keytab files must be distributed to every node in the cluster that runs Trino.

 :ref:`Additional Information About Keytab Files.<hive-security-additional-keytab>`